Hong Kong police ban Tiananmen vigil for first time in 30 years

 Last year's gathering was especially large and came just a week before seven months of protests and clashes exploded onto the city's streets, sparked initially by a plan to allow extraditions to the authoritarian mainland.

-Hong Kong has managed to keep the virus mostly in check, with just over 1,000 infections and four deaths.
+Hong Kong has managed to keep the virus mostly in check, with more than 1,000 infections and four deaths.
 Bars, restaurants, gyms and cinemas have largely reopened in recent weeks.

 In the last two days five local infections were reported, breaking nearly two weeks of zero tallies.